Panorama Orthopedics & Spine: Referral Targeting with Business Intelligence

 - How did their own doctors stack up to those physicians who were getting the referrals?

 - Where were their strongest network connections?

-“We were able to see right up front by looking at the information in Marketware that for some of the physicians, 50 percent or more of their business was coming from these two large insurers,” says Bergh.
+“We were able to see right upfront by looking at the information in Marketware, that for some of the physicians, 50% or more of their business was coming from these 2 large insurers,” says Bergh.

 Knowing that there was a large swath of patients they could likely bring into their clinic, Panorama next began to look closely at the referral relationships of their competitors.

 “We looked up every one of their physicians, and then we accessed their network connections with the primary care providers.
 We put in general medicine, internal medicine, family medicine—anybody that would be considered a primary care provider—and we were able to see by doctor who their biggest referral sources were,” says Bergh.